The Ascent to Carr Peak

 Lowest Price Guarantee — no other provider offers this tour for less

-Discover breathtaking panoramic views from the top, including Old Town Bisbee, Warren, and Naco, as well as the surrounding Mule Mountains, Banning Canyon, the San Pedro River Valley, San Jose Peak in Mexico, the historic Copper Queen Mine, and the Huachuca Mountains.
-This hike combines physical challenge with incredible scenery and botanical diversity, offering both exercise and a deep appreciation for the natural beauty of the area.
-Hikers are rewarded with multiple vantage points along the way that make every step worthwhile, making this trail an unforgettable adventure for outdoor enthusiasts.
+At the summit, visitors are rewarded with sweeping panoramic views that include Old Town Bisbee, Warren, Naco, the Mule Mountains, Banning Canyon, the San Pedro River Valley, San Jose Peak in Mexico, the Copper Queen Mine, and the distant Huachuca Mountains.
+The combination of physical challenge, botanical diversity, and extraordinary scenery makes this hike a memorable experience for outdoor enthusiasts.

 Hiking shoes and long pants